gawronpio/MeteoForecast/README.md

 [api.meteo.pl](https://api.meteo.pl/) website and following the instructions.

-Library can be configured by passing a dictionary with configuration parameters to the constructor of the `MeteoForecast` class and or by setting the configuration in the `get_forecast` method.
-See examples bellow.
+Library can be configured by passing a dictionary with configuration parameters to the constructor of the `MeteoForecast` class and/or by setting the configuration in the `get_forecast` method.
+See examples below.

 ### Config dictionary

-Description of all models, grids and fields cen be found on [api.meteo.pl](https://api.meteo.pl/docs/) website.
+Description of all models, grids and fields can be found on [api.meteo.pl](https://api.meteo.pl/docs/) website.

 ```python
 config = {